sanghoonmaeng/Nvidia-Stock-Prediction/README.md

 # Nvidia-Stock-Prediction

-I will add the walkthrough part later.
+I will finish the walkthrough part little later.